Online shopping experience for 3D printed body parts

-I started the design process by researching current iconography and imagery related to 3D bioprinting.
+I started the design process by researching iconography and imagery related to 3D bioprinting process stated above.

 3D Bioprinting Process

 To supplement appropriate imagery, I brainstormed the process of 3D bioprinting.
-Knowing the exact process helped me decide which icon best explains the situation.
+Knowing the exact process informed my design on creating an icon that explains the situation.

 This image shows the three-step process I originally drafted for 3D printed clothes: